cloudposse/atmos/website/docs/core-concepts/components/remote-state.md

 In Atmos, Remote State is implemented by using these modules:

 - [terraform-provider-utils](https://github.com/cloudposse/terraform-provider-utils) - The Cloud Posse Terraform Provider for various utilities (e.g.
-  deep merging, stack configuration management).
+  deep merging, stack configuration management)

-- [terraform-yaml-stack-config](https://github.com/cloudposse/terraform-yaml-stack-config) - Terraform module that loads and processes stack configurations from local or remote YAML sources.
-It supports deep-merged variables, settings, ENV variables, backend config, and remote state outputs for Terraform and helmfile components.
+- [remote-state](https://github.com/cloudposse/terraform-yaml-stack-config/tree/main/modules/remote-state) - Terraform module that loads and processes
+  stack configurations from YAML sources and returns remote state outputs for Terraform components

 :::